Autódromo Internacional de Codegua

 The Autódromo Internacional de Codegua is a 4.388 km race track located in Codegua, O'Higgins Region, Chile, 18 km northeast of the city of Rancagua, and 72 km south of Santiago.

-It is the one of the main race tracks in Chile, regularly hosting Chilean national race competitions, as well as being open for private use.
+It is one of the main race tracks in Chile, regularly hosting Chilean national race competitions, as well as being open for private use.

 It hosted the prestigious Argentinian category Súper TC 2000 in 2014, and there were some chances to host a MotoGP race in the past.